Leveraging Large Language Models for Collective Decision-Making: System Design

 \subsection{Modules}

-The system consists of four components: (1) an intent extraction module, (2) a coordination module, (3) an evaluation module, and (4) a knowledge graph.
+The system consists of four components: (1) an intent extraction module, (2) a coordination module, (3) an evaluation module, and (4) a database.
 Their functions are described below. \begin{itemize}

-\item \emph{Intent Extraction Module.} The intent extraction module extracts the members' individual preferences from their free-text messages with the system and outputs them as a list of compact restatements.
-We write $m_i^t$ for {the conversation} between member $i$ and the system at round $t$, which may include briefings or information from previous rounds.
-We write $\theta_i^t$ to collect individual preferences extracted from the conversation $m_i^t$.
-For simplicity, we use vector notation $\vec m^t = \left ( m_1^t, \dots, m_n^t \right )$ for the collection of the members' message at round $t$, and similarly write $\vec \theta^t = \left ( \theta_1^t, \dots, \theta_n^t \right )$ for their individual preferences.
+\item \emph{Intent Extraction Module.} The intent extraction module is LLM-empowered and has two functions: (1) communicate with a member to solicit their opinions about the current decision of the group, (2) extract the member's individual preferences from the conversation and outputs them as a list of compact restatements.
+We write $m_i^t$ for the conversation between member $i$ and the system at round $t$, which may include the system's briefings or information from previous rounds.
+We write $\theta_i^t$ to denote individual preferences extracted from the conversation $m_i^t$.
+The prompts for these two functions can be found in Appendix B.

-\item \emph{Coordination Module (Coordinator).} At each round $t$, the coordination module generates a list of options based on the topic, metadata (e.g., the social relations between the members), and the members' preferences extracted from their messages at this round (i.e., $\vec \theta^t$).
-We denote the set of options at round $t$ as $\cX^t = \{ x_1^t, \dots, x_K^t \}$, where $K$ represents the number of options that the coordination module produces.